 (1) We cannot assure you that the value realized by an optionee will be at or near the amount estimated using this model.
 These amounts rely on assumed future stock price movements which management believes cannot be predicted with a reliable degree of accuracy.
-These amounts are based on the assumption that the option holders hold the options granted for their full term.
-The column headed "0% (\$)" is included to illustrate that the options were granted at fair market value and option holders will not recognize any gain without an increase in the stock price, which increase benefits all shareholders commensurately.
+We based these amounts on the assumption that the option holders hold the options granted for their full term.
+We included the column headed "0% (\$)" to illustrate that we granted the options at fair market value and option holders will not recognize any gain without an increase in the stock price, which increase benefits all shareholders commensurately.

-The following table provides material information related to the number and value of options exercised during 1998 and the value of options held by the named executive officers at the end of 1998.
+The following table provides material information related to the number and value of options exercised during 1998 and the value of options named executive officers' options at the end of 1998.
 On December 26, 1998, the closing sale price of Bausch & Lomb common stock on NYSE was \$58 11/16 .